carlosarzua/carlosarzua.github.io/README.md

 * Marketing &#128202;
 * Artificial Intelligence &#128421;&#65039;

-Some positions do not require Japanese fluency.
+Some positions do NOT require Japanese fluency.
+We can also help you find housing.
-We're working on adding more, and we can find a role if you're looking for specific requirements.
+We're working on adding more positions, and we can find a role if you're looking for specific requirements.
 Book your preferred time slot in the section below:
 <script type="text/javascript" async src="https://static.zcal.co/embed/v1/embed.js"></script>
 <div class="zcal-inline-widget"><a href="https://zcal.co/i/yzDmxnXz">Finding your Internship in Japan - Tokyo Intern Net - Schedule a meeting</a></div>